sitandr/typst-examples-book/src/packages/index.md

 # Packages
 Once the [Typst Universe](https://typst.app/universe) was launched, this chapter has become almost redundant.
-This is actually a very cool place to look for packages.
+The Universe is actually a very cool place to look for packages.

 However, there are still some cool examples of interesting package usage.